Multiple Myeloma Treatment Advances: Five Things to Know

 Next-generation immunomodulatory drugs known as CelMoDs show promise for relapsed/refractory myeloma

 Drugs such as thalidomide, lenalidomide, and pomalidomide, have been integral to standard of care combination therapy for patients with myeloma over the last 10 to 20 years.
-These drugs leverage cellular recycling systems to make proteins that myeloma cells need disappear through a process called targeted protein degradation.
-They have potent immunomodulatory effects against myeloma in addition to direct killing of the myeloma cells.
+These drugs leverage cellular recycling systems to remove proteins that myeloma cells need through a process called targeted protein degradation.
+They also help the immune system work potently against myeloma in addition to direct killing of the myeloma cells.

 Learn more about the history of these medicines in multiple myeloma in Dana-Farber’s Unraveled podcast.